fbpx Skip to main content

 Thousands of Ways To Stay Clean in Japan

-Apart from the toilets, you will also discover that the hygiene standards in Japanese hotels is almost unheard of in western establishments.
-You will not find a star ranking system that allows the tight-fisted hotel owners back home to do without advantages considered as the norm in any Japanese hotel.
-Any decent standard hotel provides shampoos, eau de toilette, razors, combs, brushes, and others, replenished every day with your sheets, and this in hotels costing less than 50 euros a night!
+Apart from the toilets, you will also discover that the hygiene standards in Japanese hotels are almost unheard of in Western establishments.
+You will not find a star ranking system that allows the tight-fisted hotel owners back home to do without advantages considered the norm in any Japanese hotel.
+Any decent standard hotel provides shampoos, eau de toilette, razors, combs, brushes, and others, replenished daily with your sheets, and this in hotels costing less than 50 euros a night!

 Robert-Gilles Martineau